Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Github Source (for downloading manually):** https://github.com/Kryptuq/Yuzu-Early-Access-files/releases

+**Note:** If you get the "msvcp140_atomic_wait.dll is missing" error when launching Yuzu from here, install this https://aka.ms/vs/16/release/vc_redist.x64.exe

 Once you get either mainline or early access, you are done with this step

+## Section 2: Installing keys